 Affordable Care Act

-In addition, the ACA assists many older Hispanics by providing preventive services with no out-of-pocket costs and discounts on their prescription drugs.
-In 2015, more than 39 million seniors received one or more free preventive services, such as flu shots and diabetes screenings, and nearly nine million beneficiaries took advantage of the annual wellness visit.
+The ACA assists many older Hispanics by providing preventive services with no out-of-pocket costs and discounts on their prescription drugs.
+In 2015, the last year for which this data was available, more than 39 million seniors received one or more free preventive services, such as flu shots and diabetes screenings, and nearly nine million beneficiaries took advantage of the annual wellness visit.

 The ACA provides relief for people in the Medicare prescription drug coverage gap or donut hole.
-In 2016, Medicare beneficiaries in the donut hole are receiving a 55 percent discount on brand-name drugs and a 42 percent discount on generic drugs.
-In 2015 seniors who reached the donut hole saved, on average, about $1,054 per beneficiary.
-Seniors will see additional savings on covered brand name and generic drugs while in the coverage gap, until the gap closes in 2020.
+In 2018, Medicare beneficiaries in the donut hole are receiving a 65 percent discount on brand-name drugs and a 56 percent discount on generic drugs.
+Seniors will see additional savings on covered brand-name and generic drugs while in the coverage gap, until the gap closes in 2019.